 The master swordsman would subsequently be instrumental in the overthrowing of the Tokugawa Shogunate.
-His greatest achievement was to negotiate an alliance between the rival provinces of Satsuma and Chōshū.
-This formed a formidable army that could challenge the armies of the Shogunate.
+Among his many deeds, his greatest achievement was to negotiate an alliance between the rival provinces of Satsuma and Chōshū.
+This alliance paved the way for a formidable army that could challenge the forces of the Shogunate.

 While onboard a ship off Nagasaki, Sakamoto also wrote the famous “Eight Proposals While Shipboard.”
 This thesis outlined the future political, social, and military needs of a modern Japan.

-Unfortunately, Sakamoto never saw his efforts come to fruition; he was assassinated by Tokugawa loyalists in 1867.
-(His actual killers are debated) After the success of the Meiji Restoration, though, he is hailed as a key figure in the transition of Japan from a secluded medieval state to a modern nation.
-As mentioned above, his fame also lives on thanks to regular pop culture depictions.
+Tragically, Sakamoto never saw his efforts come to fruition; he was assassinated by Tokugawa loyalists in 1867.
+(His actual killers are debated) After the success of the Meiji Restoration, though, the Tosa samurai is hailed as a key figure in the transition of Japan from a secluded medieval state to a modern nation.
+As mentioned above, his fame also lives on thanks to regular pop-culture depictions.
 This famous Japanese rebel will for a long time be remembered and respected.

 4. Saigō Takamori (西郷隆盛) AD 1828–1877

-Thanks to the 2003 movie The Last Samurai, many non-Japanese are familiar with the tale of a veteran samurai lamenting then rebelling against the modernization of Japan following the Meiji Restoration.
+Thanks to the 2003 movie The Last Samurai, many non-Japanese are today familiar with the tale of a veteran samurai lamenting then rebelling against the modernization of Japan, following the Meiji Restoration.

-Many, however, might not know Ken Watanabe’s character in the movie was directly based on Satsuma Samurai Saigō Takamori.
+Many, however, might not know that Ken Watanabe’s character in the movie was directly based on Satsuma samurai and warlord Saigō Takamori.